HMUNACHI/nanodl/README.md

 Developing and training transformer-based models is typically resource-intensive and time-consuming and AI/ML experts frequently need to build smaller-scale versions of these models for specific problems.
 Jax, a low-resource yet powerful framework, accelerates the development of neural networks, but existing resources for transformer development in Jax are limited.
 NanoDL addresses this challenge with the following features:

 - A wide array of blocks and layers, facilitating the creation of customised transformer models from scratch.
-- An extensive selection of models like Gemma, LlaMa2, Mistral, Mixtral, GPT3, GPT4 (inferred), T5, Whisper, ViT, Mixers, GAT, CLIP, and more, catering to a variety of tasks and applications.
+- An extensive selection of models like Gemma, LlaMa3, Mistral, GPT3, GPT4 (inferred), T5, Whisper, ViT, Mixers, CLIP etc.
-- Data-parallel distributed trainers includding RLHF so developers can efficiently train large-scale models on multiple GPUs or TPUs, without the need for manual training loops.
+- Data-parallel distributed trainers models on multiple GPUs or TPUs, without the need for manual training loops.
 - Dataloaders, making the process of data handling for Jax/Flax more straightforward and effective.
-- Custom layers not found in Flax/Jax, such as RoPE, GQA, MQA, and SWin attention, allowing for more flexible model development.
+- Layers not found in Flax/Jax, such as RoPE, GQA, MQA, and SWin attention, allowing for more flexible model development.
-- GPU/TPU-accelerated classical ML models like PCA, KMeans, Regression, Gaussian Processes etc., akin to SciKit Learn on GPU.
+- GPU/TPU-accelerated classical ML models like PCA, KMeans, Regression, Gaussian Processes etc.
-- Modular design so users can blend elements from various models, such as GPT, Mixtral, and LlaMa2, to craft unique hybrid transformer models.
 - True random number generators in Jax which do not need the verbose code.
 - A range of advanced algorithms for NLP and computer vision tasks, such as Gaussian Blur, BLEU, Tokenizer etc.
 - Each model is contained in a single file with no external dependencies, so the source code can also be easily used.
 - True random number generators in Jax which do not need the verbose code (examples shown in next sections).

-There are experimental features (like MAMBA architecture and RLHF) in the repo which are not available via the package, pending tests.
+There are experimental and/or unfinished features (like MAMBA, KAN, BitNet, GAT and RLHF) in the repo which are not yet available via the package, but can be copied from this repo.
 Feedback on any of our discussion, issue and pull request threads are welcomed!
 Please report any feature requests, issues, questions or concerns in the [Discord](https://discord.gg/3u9vumJEmz), or just let us know what you're working on!